-Consider the three tracks I mentioned previously and decide which is currently your weak point.
+Consider the three tracks we’ve covered and decide which is currently your weak point.

-Which one (cardio, balance, or body awareness) if improved, do you feel could help you most in your riding and likely make those other two areas easier to work on?
+Which fitness track – cardio, balance, or body awareness – if improved, do you feel could help you most in your riding and likely make the other two areas easier to work on?

 When you have your answer, think about an easy way to start fitting this into your life.
 For example, if you decided that your best starting place is simply getting a bit more awareness of your body, you could make a little note that says “pelvic clock”, and put it on your computer at work.
 The note will serve as a cue to remind you to do this simple exercise when you sit down.